jean182/blog-182/src/pages/dark-que-te-quiero-dark/index.md

 }
 ```

-The object itself contains an attribute called `matches`, this will return a boolean if the `prefers-color-scheme` passed (in this case `dark`), matches your system specification, in my case matches attribute is `true` because my computer theme is `dark`, but if yours happens to be using a `light` theme, it will return true.
+The object itself contains an attribute called `matches`, this will return a boolean if the `prefers-color-scheme` passed (in this case `dark`), matches your system specification, in my case matches attribute is `true` because my computer theme is `dark`, but if yours happens to be using a `light` theme, it will return false.

 If you want to override those settings and let the user to choose the theme and persist it, you will have to use `localStorage`, because you'll have to store the user selected value and use it everytime the user access the page.